cockroachdb/docs/v21.2/cluster-setup-troubleshooting.md

 Common reasons for node liveness issues include:

 - Heavy I/O load on the node.
 Because each node needs to update a liveness record on disk, maxing out disk bandwidth can cause liveness heartbeats to be missed.
 See also: [Capacity planning issues](#capacity-planning-issues).
-- Outright I/O failure due to a [disk stall](#disk-stalls).
+- A [disk stall](#disk-stalls).
 This will cause node liveness issues for the same reasons as listed above.
 - [Insufficient CPU for the workload](#cpu-is-insufficient-for-the-workload).
 This can eventually cause nodes to miss their liveness heartbeats and become unresponsive.
 - [Networking issues](#networking-issues) with the node.